FransUrbo/drive-by-wire/README.md

 The different uses are specifically this way, because I need to consider UARTs/PIOs/ADC etc, and which pins they have connected to them.
 So it's not as .. "pretty" and simple as just throwing them in there and start using the ports..

+Not exactly sure what to use the `Data OUT` on the NeoPixel (Status LED) for, so have crossed out that pin for now.
+I'm not using it in the code..

 ## External contacts